madderlake/shopping-list-app/README.md

 ✅ Fetch food data from api to populate "suggestions" list\
 ✅ Clicking on suggestion in the generated list adds the item to the shopping list\
 ✅ Grocery items can be deleted with an `X` button\
-✅ Grocery item can be marked as completed using a checkbox
+✅ Grocery item can be marked as completed using a checkbox - I left the delete button and move icon active, as users should still be able to delete and re-order checked-off items.

 ## Challenges Added